The web seems infinite and having the best of what we like in one place helps solve endless searching.

 Before you make this, do note the raw buckwheat needs to be soaked overnight first so bear this in mind.
 Absolutely amazing recipe!

-Vanilla Green Smoothie
+Peanut Butter Green Smoothie

 Amy lives in California and has been a vegan since 2013.
 She also follows a gluten-free diet.
-She switched to a plant-based lifestyle for the animals and for the environment but soon discovered the health benefits too.
+She switched to a plant-based lifestyle for animals and the environment but soon discovered the health benefits too.

 You don’t have to be a vegan to visit her website.
-As she says, we pretty much all agree having more fruits and vegetables in our diet is a good thing, and you’ll find ideas for that right here.
+As she says, we pretty much all agree having more fruits and vegetables in our diet is a good thing, and you’ll find ideas right here.

 Personally, I have a Vitamix but a very close friend of mine has a BlendTec, we love them both.

-If you’ve never had a top blender, we really recommend you looking to invest in one, they’re miles ahead of the competition.
+If you’ve never had a top blender, we recommend you looking to invest in one, they’re miles ahead of the competition.
 Amy’s smoothie will not leave you feeling bloated or lethargic.
 You’ll be full of energy and ready to go again!

 Vegan Snack & Treat Recipes